 Are there no-credit-check loans that won’t affect my credit?

-These loans can be predatory, especially if lenders are targeting bad credit borrowers just to make them pay a boatload in interest rates and fees.
+These types of loans can be predatory, especially if lenders target bad-credit borrowers and charge high interest rates and fees.